rkitover/windows-dev-guide/README.md

 Use `winget search` and `scoop search` to look for packages, and `install` to install them, and `list` to see locally installed packages.

+To completely uninstall Scoop, run `start (gi ~)`, select the `scoop` directory in your profile directory in the Explorer window and press `SHIFT+DEL` to wipe it.
+You may want to do this if you screw up your installation or want to run a newer version of the [user install script](#installing-visual-studio-some-packages-and-scoop).

 ### Configure the Terminal